affinitydb/doc/interface [cplusplus].md

 ###ISession::createInputStream [protocol-buffers]
 This is the synchronous way of executing [protocol-buffers](./terminology.md#protocol-buffer) streams.
-There is also a more optimized, asynchronous way, through startup.h's `createServerInputStream`.
-_The rest of the documentation on this page is mostly unnecessary, when using protocol-buffers._
+Protocol buffers can also be used in a [communication PIN's](./terminology.md#communication-pin) service stack.  _The rest of the documentation on this page is mostly unnecessary, when using protocol-buffers._

 ###ISession::mapURIs
 This is how new [properties](./terminology.md#property) are declared.
 Note that the pathSQL and protocol-buffer